Splendors of Morocco

 - Covid-19 Test (if applicable)

-Passports: Your valid passport should have at least two consecutive blank pages and should be valid for at least six months after your planned departure from the country you are visiting.
+Travel Details: Your valid passport should have at least two consecutive blank pages and should be valid for at least six months after your planned departure from the country you are visiting.
 An entry visa may be required.
-Arrival Airport (CMN) and Departure Airpot (RAK)
+Arrival Airport Casablanca (CMN) and Departure Airpot Marrakech (RAK)